namanAnand02/course-selling-app/README.md

         - then it calls courseModel and feed these info about the course and asks it to create a course for it in the courses collection following courseSchema.

         - at last, it responds back the admin with msg that new course created.
-Also it sends back the unique courseId set to this course by mongoDB.
+Also it sends back the unique courseId set to this new course by mongoDB.